 NO MONTHLY FEE – PAY AS YOU GO – PUBLIC HOSPITALS

-You can use the public health care system when you relocate to Panama.
-There is no monthly fee and no age restriction.
-There are no restrictions for pre-existing conditions.
+When you relocate to Panama, you can use the public health care system.
+There is no monthly fee, no age restriction, and no restrictions for pre-existing conditions.
 You’ll pay about $2 to see a doctor or $5 for specialists.

 A few months ago, a lady on a Panama Relocation Tour had emergency surgery at a public hospital in Chitre.
-She was in the hospital 6 days.
-Her total cost was $150.
+She stayed in the hospital for six days, and the total cost was $150.

 Many ex-pats in Panama use the public health care system instead of buying health insurance.